-Key highlights for 2023 include:
+Key highlights for 2024 include:

+International Banking: Successfully growing revenues with double digit growth of 74% with diversified revenues across key corridors in Asia, MENAT, Europe and the US.
+This was achieved through increasing our market penetration adding 50 new accounts YTD, growing our assets where utilization reached 60% up from 40% in Q1.

+We successfully established HSBC as the leading bank for Chinese investment in Egypt by leveraging the China Desk.
+Notably, Egypt ranks as the 7th largest global corridor for outbound investments from China and the largest within the MENAT region.

+Global Payments Solutions (GPS): has newly release number of digital solutions and services to support our customers including Instant Payment Network for corporate customers through both HSBC Connect and HSBCnet File Upload.
+This allows corporate customers to initiate instant payments from their bank accounts to all types of beneficiaries (Account, mobile Wallet and Aliases - INSTAPY address).

+Global Trade Services:

-- Successfully growing up double digit in all key corridors (USA, UAE, Saudi, China and Germany) leveraging on the power of our international network and connectivity.
-This was achieved through growing the base adding 35 new relationships and deepening the wallet with existing key relationships.
-Egypt was amongst the largest corridors in MENAT for China outbound business supported by our locally established China Coverage Desk.
-Monetizing Saudi opportunities was a key focus area and continues to be a priority. - Global Payments Solutions (GPS) has newly released number of digital solutions and services to support our customers: - Digital only Payments: To help more of our clients realize the benefits of digital banking, and in line with our Digital strategy, starting November 2023 HSBC Digital Channels is the only available channel to make payments and initiate trade finance transactions in Egypt. - Global Trade and Receivable Finance: - We continue to be one of the world's strongest banking partners, and a leading provider of international trade and supply chain finance solutions.
-With our local presence and global footprint, we have access to the world's trade flows and unrivalled experience in solving today's complex trade challenges. - We also deliver the superior technology and platforms necessary to help manage trade risk, process trade transactions and fund trade activities, ultimately making it easier for businesses to connect to new markets and trade partners around the world.
-In 2023, HSBC Egypt decided to go 100% digital in trade finance promising real-time visibility, informed decision-making, risk mitigation, and enhanced efficiency. - In sustainable finance, HSBC provides a variety of solutions, assisting our corporate clients in their efforts to contribute to a more sustainable, low-carbon and climate-resilient economy.
-In 2023, HSBC Egypt introduced Sustainability-Linked Loans (SLL) for Trade Finance that will enable businesses to tie their borrowing to activities that support a more sustainable, resilient and prosperous world.
-This proposition links the facility terms to the corporate ESG performance against pre-determined sustainability key performance Indicators (KPIs) and Sustainability Performance Targets (SPTs) and aligns to the Sustainability Linked Loan principles set out by the Loan Market Association (LMA). - Small & Medium Enterprises (SME's): - HSBC has been the proud sponsor of Nilepreneur for 4 years, a Central Bank of Egypt initiative, that aims to develop the skills and capabilities of young entrepreneurs.
-NP Academy is an educational start-up accelerator that provides business founders with a 6-month intensive program delivering business management training to equip participants with future skills, knowledge to grow in international markets and connect them to new sustainable opportunities. - We will continue to support SMEs through leveraging our international connectivity, product capabilities and through direct balance sheet support. - Our SME asset ratio more than doubled since launch. - In 2023, HSBC Egypt successfully positioned & created its own brand "SME Afaq" with strong reach above forecast across different platform & high recognition amongst the Venture Capital "VC" & Tech start-ups ecosystem.
+We continue to be one of the world's strongest banking partners, and a leading provider of international trade and supply chain finance solutions.
+With our local presence and global footprint, we have access to the world's trade flows and unrivalled experience in solving today's complex trade challenges.

+We also deliver the superior technology and platforms necessary to help manage trade risk, process trade transactions and fund trade activities, ultimately making it easier for businesses to connect to new markets and trade partners around the world by achieving a 100% digital in trade finance promising real-time visibility, informed decision-making, risk mitigation, and enhanced efficiency.

+In sustainable finance, HSBC provides a variety of solutions, assisting our corporate clients in their efforts to contribute to a more sustainable, low-carbon and climate-resilient economy.
+We successfully introduced Sustainability-Linked Loans (SLL) for Trade Finance that enabling businesses to tie their borrowing to activities that support a more sustainable, resilient and prosperous world.
+This proposition links the facility terms to the corporate ESG performance against pre-determined sustainability key performance Indicators (KPIs) and Sustainability Performance Targets (SPTs) and aligns to the Sustainability Linked Loan principles set out by the Loan Market Association (LMA).

+Small & Medium Enterprises (SME's):

+HSBC has been the proud sponsor of NilePreneur (NP) for 5 years, a Central Bank of Egypt initiative, that aims to develop the skills and capabilities of young entrepreneurs.
+NP Academy is an educational start-up accelerator that provides business founders with a 6-month intensive program delivering business management training to equip participants with future skills, knowledge to grow in international markets and connect them to new sustainable opportunities.

+We will continue to support SMEs through leveraging our international connectivity, product capabilities and through direct balance sheet support.

+Our SME asset ratio more than doubled since launch.

+Continue focusing on strategic sectors in line with the wider CMB strategy with an international footprint and ESG agenda while supporting Egypt's renewable energy transition and New Economy as well as Tech enabled businesses.
+With a strategy for 2023/2025 to capture growth opportunities in priority sectors/pillars: sustainability, high growth technology, and technology enabled solutions, supply chain and exporters.

+Collaborating with various players in the Venture Capital (VC) ecosystem and hosting several related events and panel discussions further cementing our position in the ecosystem.

-Wealth and Personal Banking
+Wealth and Personal Banking ('WPB')